billyfrndz/data_projects/README.md

 Below is a list of the Jupyter Notebook files included in this repository:

+1. **air-quality-ad-pollution-assessment-logisticregression-randomforestclassifier-gridsearchcv.ipynb**
+   Description: Modeling Air Quality Using Logistic Regression and Random Forest Classifier with GridSearchCV for Hyperparameter Tuning.

-1. **diabetes-analysis-eda-predictions.ipynb**
+2. **diabetes-analysis-eda-predictions.ipynb**
-   Description: Exploratory Analysis and Modelling Outcomes (Diabetes) with Logistic Regression and Random Forest Classifier Models.
+   Description: Exploratory Data Analysis and Modeling Outcomes for Diabetes Using Logistic Regression and Random Forest Classifier Models.

-2. **e-commerce-analysis-eda-linear-regression.ipynb**
+3. **e-commerce-analysis-eda-linear-regression.ipynb**
-   Description: Exploratory Analysis and Modelling Final Prices with Linear Regression Model.
+   Description: Exploratory Data Analysis and Modeling Final Prices Using a Linear Regression Model.

-3. **weather-prediction-logistic-regression.ipynb**
+4. **weather-prediction-logistic-regression.ipynb**
-   Description: Modelling Rain with Logistic Regression Model.
+   Description: Modeling Rainfall Prediction Using a Logistic Regression Model.

 ## Technologies Used